 This is a slow build-up that will keep them healthy and injury-free.
 Some great information from The Kennel Club

 Your husky will be growing the quickest during this stage.
-Therefore, this will be when their bones and ligaments are the most fragile and extra caution must be taken.
+Therefore, their bones and ligaments are at their most fragile, so extra caution must be taken when it comes to exercise (stress and pressure).

 By the second year, your husky would have now filled out and have gained the required strength and body mass ready for their adulthood.